ct1/guides/git_production.md

 ### Deploy from your local Git
-Go to your project folder.
-Then we need to configure the remote path of our repository.
-Tell Git to add a remote called 'live':
+In your project folder configure the remote path of our repository.
+Add a remote repository called 'live':
 ```
 cd ~/Dev/<your-project>
-git remote add live ssh://user@mydomain.com/var/repo/site.git
+git remote add live ssh://root@<your-DO-ip-address>/var/repo/site.git
 ```
 Here we should give the repository link and not the live folder

-To deploy our project, commit your changes and push everything to the server
+To deploy the project, commit changes and push everything to the server
 ```
 git add .
-git commit -m "My project is ready"
+git commit -m "Project ready"

 git push live master
 ```